je-nnyt/tp/docs/UserGuide.md

 - the required argument is missing
 - the argument input are in incorrect format (like extra spaces between the hyphen and the keyword or missing a hyphen)

+### Extra argument
+There is an extra argument non supported by the program.
+Possible reason:
+- The user might be trying to cd to either transportation and accommodation using an index

 ### Transportation not found
 The given transportation name is not found in the trip.
 Possible reason:
 - the word given in the name argument is misspelled